 - Direct: Ads that were bought directly through the publisher.

-On the Advertiser Overview report, this widget examines all of the analyzed advertiser’s ads across all publishers.
-On the Publisher Overview report, this widget analyzes all ads displayed on the publisher domain, from all advertisers.
+When viewing an advertiser, this widget analyzes all of the analyzed advertiser’s ads across all publishers.
+When viewing a publisher, it analyzes all ads displayed on the publisher domain, from all advertisers.

-When you are comparing multiple domains in the Advertiser Overview report, the first widget you see is Estimated Impressions.
-This widget is not available in the Publisher Overview report.
+When you are comparing multiple advertiser domains, the first widget you see is Estimated Impressions.
+This widget does not appear when analyzing publisher domains.

 Estimated Impressions is a color-coded line graph that compares the trend of impressions generated by each advertiser (in the above example, grocery retailers Wegmans.com and Aldi.us) over the analyzed period.